corsfix/docs/src/content/docs/platform/cloudflare-pages.md

 ## Custom Domains

-If you've configured a custom domain for your Cloudflare Pages site, ensure you add your custom domain (e.g., `https://yourdomain.com`) to the allowed origins in the Corsfix dashboard rather than using the default Cloudflare Pages URL.
+If you've configured a custom domain for your Cloudflare Pages site, ensure you add your custom domain (e.g., `https://yourdomain.com`) to the origin domains in the Corsfix dashboard rather than using the default Cloudflare Pages URL.